Faithful Semitoric Systems: Almost-toric systems

-Cartan subalgebras of $\mathfrak{sp}\left(2(n-k);\R\right)$ have been classified up to conjugacy in Williamson \cite{williamson} using the standard isomorphism $\mathfrak{sp}\left(2(n-k);\R\right) \cong \mathrm{Sym}\left(2(n-k);\R\right)$, where the latter is the Lie algebra of symmetric bilinear forms on the linear symplectic vector space $\R^{2(n-k)}$ with Lie bracket given by the commutator, and the isomorphism sends a quadratic polynomial to its Hamiltonian vector field.
-The classification of Williamson \cite{williamson} is recalled below without proof.
+Cartan subalgebras of $\mathfrak{sp}(2(n-k);\R)$ have been classified up to conjugacy in Williamson~\cite{williamson} using the standard isomorphism between $\mathfrak{sp}(2(n-k);\R)$ and $\mathrm{Sym}(2(n-k);\R)$, where the latter is the Lie algebra of symmetric bilinear forms on the linear symplectic vector space $\R^{2(n-k)}$ with Lie bracket given by the Schouten bracket, and the isomorphism sends a quadratic polynomial to its Hamiltonian vector field.
+The classification of Williamson~\cite{williamson} is recalled below without proof.

-\begin{theorem} Fix a positive integer $n$ and let $\mathfrak{h} \subset \mathrm{Sym}\left(2n;\R\right)$ be a Cartan subalgebra.
+\begin{Theorem} Fix a positive integer $n$ and let $\mathfrak{h} \subset \mathrm{Sym}\left(2n;\R\right)$ be a Cartan subalgebra.
 Then there exist canonical coordinates $x_i,y_i$ of the linear symplectic vector space $\R^{2n}$, a triple $\left(k_{\mathrm{e}},k_{\mathrm{h}},k_{\mathrm{ff}}\right) \in \Z^3_{\geq 0}$ with $k_{\mathrm{e}}+k_{\mathrm{h}}+2 k_{\mathrm{ff}} = n$, and a basis $H_1,\ldots,H_n$ of $\mathfrak{h}$ such that

 and, if $i=k_{\mathrm{e}}+k_{\mathrm{h}} + 1, k_{\mathrm{e}}+k_{\mathrm{h}} + 3, \ldots, k_{\mathrm{e}}+k_{\mathrm{h}} + 2j-1, \ldots, k_{\mathrm{e}}+k_{\mathrm{h}} + 2 k_{\mathrm{ff}} - 1$, then